Low-Sodium Herb-Rubbed Turkey Recipe

 - 3. Place turkey in bag over vegetables, breast side up; close bag with nylon tie.
 Cut six 1/2-in. slits in top of bag; close with tie provided.
 Bake 2 to 2-1/2 hours or until a thermometer inserted in thickest part of thigh reads 170°-175°.

 - 4. Remove turkey from oven bag to a serving platter; tent with foil.
 Let stand 20 minutes before carving.
 Strain contents of oven bag into a small saucepan, discarding vegetables; skim fat from cooking juices.
 In a small bowl, mix cornstarch and water until smooth; gradually whisk into cooking juices.
 Bring to a boil; cook and stir 2 minutes or until thickened.
 Serve with turkey.
 Yield: 28 servings.

-4 ounces cooked turkey (calculated without: 198 calories, 6g fat (2g saturated fat), 86mg cholesterol, 80mg sodium, 1g carbohydrate (trace sugars, trace fiber), 33g protein Diabetic Exchanges:4 lean meat
+4 ounces cooked turkey (calculated without skin): 198 calories, 6g fat (2g saturated fat), 86mg cholesterol, 80mg sodium, 1g carbohydrate (trace sugars, trace fiber), 33g protein Diabetic Exchanges:4 lean meat

 Reviews for Low-Sodium Herb-Rubbed Turkey